aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/evpn_setup_lab_guide.rst

       .. note::

-         Since BGP EVPN is only providing our VPN control-plane, only PE nodes attached to customer devices will require the BGP peering.
+         Since BGP EVPN is only providing our VPN control-plane, only Provider Edge (or **PE**) nodes, which are nodes attached to customer devices, will require the BGP peering.
+This is in contrast to Provider (or **P**) nodes, which only connect to other Service Provider nodes.
 In this topology, all active nodes are functioning as **PE** so will require BGP EVPN peerings to the Route Reflector.

       .. code-block:: text